Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 ### How do I enable Relay for my project?

 The first thing that needs to be understood is that Relay is a Unity service.
-Thus, you need to add it to your organization in the Unity Dashboard (under the multiplayer section).
-After that, link your project to your organization  (Project Settings -> Services).
+Thus, you first need to link your project to your organization.
+To do so, go to Project Settings, then Services, and link your project.
+After, go to your [Unity Dashboard](https://dashboard.unity3d.com/), select your project, go to the Relay service in the Multiplayer Section, and turn the toggle button to **On**.

 ### How do I allocate a server?